 The boiler is fitted with a safety overheat thermostat which will automatically switch off the boiler in the case of a control malfunction causing overheating.

-System Pressure Gauge
+System Pressure Gauge (Sealed System models only)

 This is to indicate the water pressure in the sealed heating system.